KonomiAI/Chronicle/docs/design/user_stories.md

 ## Forms

-- [ ] The system shall record when a staff member edits a form response
+- [x] The system shall record when a staff member edits a form response
-- [ ] As a staff member, I want to be able to make edits to a form response
+- [x] As a staff member, I want to be able to make edits to a form response
-- [ ] As a staff member, I want to be able to create a form
+- [x] As a staff member, I want to be able to create a form
-- [ ] The system shall have preset forms with the following fields
+- [x] The system shall have preset forms with the following fields
-       - customer info: first name, last name, DoB, sex, gender, email, phone number
+       - customer info: first name, last name, DoB, sex, email, phone number
        - medical record: height, weight, allergies, conditions, additional notes
        - membership purchase/renewal (out of mvp scope): email, phone number (tied to customer info) level, date
        - Activity Entry: treatment, price, date/time, general notes, critical notes, and photos
        - Purchase/Transaction entry: product name, size, barcode, price

-- [ ] The system should validate data before writing to the database to ensure consistency.
+- [x] The system should validate data before writing to the database to ensure consistency.
-- [ ] As a staff member, I want to be able to create new fields on an existing form
+- [x] As a staff member, I want to be able to create new fields on an existing form
-- [ ] As a staff member, I want to be able to delete fields on a existing form
+- [x] As a staff member, I want to be able to delete fields on a existing form
-- [ ] As a staff member, I want to be able to view form responses
+- [x] As a staff member, I want to be able to view form responses
-- [ ] As a staff member, I want to be able to view forms
+- [x] As a staff member, I want to be able to view forms
-- [ ] The system shall have a unique ID for each customer
+- [x] The system shall have a unique ID for each customer
-- [ ] The system shall validate fields of a form before saving to the database.
+- [x] The system shall validate fields of a form before saving to the database.
-- [ ] The system shall associate form responses with the respective customer and provider
+- [x] The system shall associate form responses with the respective customer and provider
 - [ ] As a staff member, I want to be able to delete a form
-- [ ] As a staff member, I want to be able to fill out a form response
+- [x] As a staff member, I want to be able to fill out a form response
-- [ ] As a staff member, I want to be able to add sections to a form
+- [x] As a staff member, I want to be able to add sections to a form
-- [ ] As a staff member, I want to be able to delete sections on a form
+- [x] As a staff member, I want to be able to delete sections on a form
+- [ ] As a staff member, I want to be able to update the order of the fields, so I can save time if I make a mistake making the form.
 - [ ] As a provider, I should be able to search for specific entries involved with specific customers.
 - [ ] As a provider, I should be able to view all a customer’s entries under their profile